-ISIS has an annual call for Facility Development Studentships.
+ISIS has an annual call for Facility Development and Utilisation Studentships.
 These are co-funded studentships, normally 50% funded by ISIS and 50% by a university, which contain an element of facility development - for example development of equipment, software or experimental processes.
 Studentships have an ISIS supervisor and a university supervisor who work in partnership throughout the student's project.

 Over recent years, ISIS has funded around 40 of these studentships across a wide range of topics and university partners.